haosulab/SAPIEN/docs/source/tutorial/basic/hello_world.rst

 .. literalinclude:: ../../../../examples/basic/hello_world.py
    :dedent: 0
-   :lines: 26-33
+   :lines: 26-31

 Viewer
 -------------------------------------------

 ``Viewer`` creates a window (GUI) to render the simulation world.
-How to use the GUI will be elaborated later.
+How to use the GUI will be elaborated in :ref:`viewer`.

 .. literalinclude:: ../../../../examples/basic/hello_world.py
    :dedent: 0
-   :lines: 35-49
+   :lines: 33-47

 .. note::
    The GUI is not necessary when you only need physical simulation, e.g. collecting experiences for policy learning.